 Nice website to compare various OpenGL blend modes.

 jMonkeyEngine is an OpenGL game engine made for developers who want to create 3D games following modern technology standards.
 The engine is programmed entirely in Java aimed at wide accessibility and quick deployment to desktop and mobile platforms.
 The latest release adds preview support for the iOS platform by using Avian - A lightweight Java Virtual Machine.

-OGLplus is a portable open-source library implementing an object-oriented facade over the OpenGL (version 4) C-language API.
-It provides wrappers which automate resource management and make the use of OpenGL in C++ safer and more convenient.
-OGLplus comes with more than 100 examples of usage and several tutorials.
+OGLplus is a collection of open-source, cross-platform libraries which implement an object-oriented facade over the modern OpenGL and also OpenAL and EGL C-language APIs.
+It provides wrappers which automate resource and object management, error handling and make the use of these libraries in C++ safer and more convenient.